Skip to content

 - Owner or seller designee is expected to be at the booth.
-Seller designee needs to be knowledgeable about the product and/or processing regardless of whether the product was produced by the vendor or from another source (see a) above).
+Seller designee needs to be knowledgeable about the product and/or processing.

-- Vendors are expected to make all efforts of notifying the Market Manager at least one week in advance of an absence.
+- Vendors are expected to make all efforts of notifying the Market Manager a week in advance of an absence.
 If a vendor fails to notify the Market Manager of an absence for 2 consecutive weeks, or 4 or more markets in non-consecutive weeks, the Steering Committee reserves the right to remove them from the market and assign their space to another vendor.
-When the Market Manager is notified of an absence in advance, the manager will then be able to call the next vendor on the waiting list with like products.
-Absences with a week’s advance notice will not result in the loss of a free week.

 - Vendor booths are to be well maintained.
 Each vendor is responsible for cleaning up his or her own booth area and disposing of organic matter.
 General trash can be placed in containers provided and will be picked up by the City of Monona.

 - Vendors are expected to arrive at the market by 8:45am and stay until 1:00pm unless their product sells out or they make prior arrangements with the Market Manager.

 - Quiet-running gas generators may be approved on a case-by-case basis.
 Electricity is available in some locations of the market, if needed should be stated on the application.

 - We reserve the right to select or refuse any vendors.